 - The Spinto Band have done a version of their song "Later On" entirely using kitchen implements and food.

-- Non-musical example: for "Breaking the Girl", the Red Hot Chili Peppers members went into a nearby dump and rounded up a bunch of trash cans and other garbage that drummer Chad Smith used as percussion in the song's breakdown.
+- Non-musical example: for "Breaking the Girl", off of the Red Hot Chili Peppers album Blood Sugar Sex Magik.
+The members went into a nearby dump and rounded up a bunch of trash cans and other garbage that they used as percussion in the song's breakdown.

 - Though they otherwise use conventional rock instruments, the band Skeleton Key have a member who plays "junk percussion" on every song.

-- The music video for the song "Troll Hammaren" by the band Finntroll shows the trolls playing weird, makeshift, "trollish" instruments which nonetheless deliver the sound of normal percussion and guitars.
+- The music video for the song "Troll Hammaren" by Finntroll shows the trolls playing weird, makeshift, "trollish" instruments which nonetheless deliver the sound of normal percussion and guitars.

 - There is a band called the Trashcan Sinatras, although they do not play trashcans.

 - The Duke Louis Sound has a cardboard box drum kit, and saucepan cymbals.